Understanding Persuasion in Long-Running Agents: Additional Behavioral Effects Under Persuasion

-We report full behavioral results under on-the-fly persuasion to provide transparency into persona- and tactic-specific effects beyond pooled averages. \autoref{fig:raw-coding-metric} shows mean values and 95 CI for raw metrics captured for coding mtask. \autoref{tab:appendix-coding_persona_tactic_np_p_delta} and \autoref{tab:appendix-coding-persona-level-summary} report full persona$\times$tactic and pooled across persona, to show how aggregation hinders the individual effect size and direction. \autoref{tab:appendix-web-tactic-level} reports tactic-level aggregated web task scores. \autoref{fig:appendix-pbc-heatmap} and \autoref{fig:appendix-pbt-heatmap} show the delta heatmap of each web exploration score, for each backbone, persona, and tactic.
+We report full behavioral results under on-the-fly persuasion to provide transparency into persona- and tactic-specific effects beyond pooled averages. \autoref{fig:raw-coding-metric} shows mean values and 95 CI for raw metrics captured for coding task. \autoref{tab:appendix-coding_persona_tactic_np_p_delta} and \autoref{tab:appendix-coding-persona-level-summary} report full persona$\times$tactic and pooled across persona, to show how aggregation hinders the individual effect size and direction.